bluebarryz/Sunflower-Seed-Patterns/README.md

 # Sunflower-Seed-Patterns
+<p><i>Sunflower-Seed-Patterns</i> is a program that simulates the growth of sunflower seeds.
+It allows the user to set the angle of rotation between new seeds, which results in different patterns.</p>
 <h2>Why are sunflower seeds arranged the way they are?</h2>
 <img src="readme/seedsPhoto.jfif" alt="seedsPhoto" width="1200" height="600">
 <p style="font-size: 8;font-style: italic;">Image credit: "Sunflower Seeds"</a><span> by <a href="https://www.flickr.com/photos/84202567@N00">dogbomb</a></span> is licensed under <a href="https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=html" style="margin-right: 5px;">CC BY 2.0</a><a href="https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=html" target="_blank" rel="noopener noreferrer" style="display: inline-block;white-space: none;margin-top: 2px;margin-left: 3px;height: 22px !important;"></a></p>